hejunqing/tf-char-cnn-lstm/README.md

 Large model of Yoon Kim's paper will be trained on PTB and also evaluated.

 ## Time
-The training time the large model is about 3.5~3.8 hour on a GPU(k20),while the lua code of Yoon Kim is about 5 hours on a GPU.
+The training time the large model is about 3.5~3.8 hour on a GPU(k20) with 0.4sec/batch,while the lua code of Yoon Kim is about 5 hours on a GPU.

 ## Result